zeldigas/text2confl/docs/explanation/virtual-pages.md

 Markdown's front matter block), but this is really not that good, because you drift your files structure from you wiki page structure.

-For such scenarios, text2confl supports special page attribute that makes it treating page as "virtual": `_virtual_`.
+For such scenarios, text2confl supports a special page attribute that makes it treat a page as "virtual": `_virtual_`.
 Virtual pages are treated as regular pages in scanned file tree, but their content is kept unmanaged.
 Only location ( parent page) is tracked for such pages.